-- The parties recognize that Family and Children's Services Niagara has the prime responsibility for any child protection investigation and for protection of the child, while the Police have prime responsibility for the criminal investigation and any criminal charges arising thereof. - Refer to the Protocol between the Niagara Catholic District School Board and the Niagara Regional Police Services regarding "Questioning of Student as Witness and/or Potential Suspect."
+- The parties recognize that Family and Children's Services Niagara has the prime responsibility for any child protection investigation and for protection of the child, while the Police have prime responsibility for the criminal investigation and any criminal charges arising thereof. - Refer to the Protocol between the Niagara Catholic District School Board and the Niagara Regional Police Services regarding Police Interviewing Student on School Property as a Potential "Witness"; Police Interviewing and/or Investigating Students with Identified Special Needs; Police Interviewing Student on School Property as a "suspect."

-WHAT IF A THIRD PARTY WISHES TO DISCUSS AN ABUSE/NEGLECT SITUATION WITH SCHOOL/SCHOOL BOARD PERSONNEL?
+D. WHAT IF A THIRD PARTY WISHES TO DISCUSS AN ABUSE/NEGLECT SITUATION WITH SCHOOL/SCHOOL BOARD PERSONNEL?

 - The Niagara Catholic District School Board employee will make the third party aware of duty to report to Family and Children's Services Niagara for all members of the community. - A parent who insists on speaking with school personnel must speak only to the Principal.
-If approached, all other school staff are asked to refer the person to the Principal. - If, despite encouragement to contact Family and Children's Services Niagara, the third party describes alleged "abuse/neglect', school Niagara Catholic District School Board employee will follow the procedure in the Family and Children's Services Protocol to determine if they now have "reasonable grounds to suspect" and need to report to Family and Children's Services Niagara. - The principal will consult with Family and Children's Services Niagara if in receipt of a report by a third party.
+If approached, all other school staff are asked to refer the person to the Principal. - If, despite encouragement to contact Family and Children's Services Niagara, the third party describes alleged "abuse/neglect', school Niagara Catholic District School Board employee will follow the procedure in the Family and Children's Services Protocol to determine if they now have "reasonable grounds to suspect" and need to report to Family and Children's Services Niagara. - The Principal will consult with Family and Children's Services Niagara if in receipt of a report by a third party.

-WILL SCHOOL PERSONNEL BE TOLD IF A SITUATION REGARDING A STUDENT IS REPORTED TO FAMILY AND CHILDREN'S SERVICES NIAGARA BY SOMEONE IN THE COMMUNITY AT LARGE?
+E. WILL SCHOOL PERSONNEL BE TOLD IF A SITUATION REGARDING A STUDENT IS REPORTED TO FAMILY AND CHILDREN'S SERVICES NIAGARA BY SOMEONE IN THE COMMUNITY AT LARGE?